-For the Manhattan campus, the K-State Police Department and the Compliance & Conflict Resolution Manager will consult with the Student Support and Accountability to review the reported facts of the case, and determine whether to issue a timely warning, and if so, to coordinate its issuance and its contents with the Division of Communications and Marketing.
+For the Manhattan campus, the K-State Police Department and the Compliance and Conflict Resolution Manager will consult with the Student Support and Accountability to review the reported facts of the case, and determine whether to issue a timely warning, and if so, to coordinate its issuance and its contents with the Division of Communications and Marketing.

-For the Salina campus, the Safety and Security department will generally consult with the Office of Academic and Student Services and the Compliance & Conflict Resolution Manager in coordination with the Division of Communications and Marketing to perform these functions.
+For the Salina campus, the Safety and Security department will generally consult with the Department of Academic Success and Student Affairs and the Compliance and Conflict Resolution Manager in coordination with the Division of Communications and Marketing to perform these functions.

-For the Olathe campus, Olathe Security and Facilities will generally consult with Olathe Academic and Student Services, the Compliance & Conflict Resolution Manager, the Manhattan campus Student Support and Accountability, and the Division of Communications and Marketing to perform these functions.
+For the Olathe campus, the security officer on duty and the Facilities director will consult with the campus Dean, Associate Dean of Academics, Student Services Director and Marketing Communications Director along with the University's Compliance and Conflict Resolution Manager, Student Support and Accountability, and the Division of Communications and Marketing to perform these functions.
 Decisions will be made in light of all the pertinent facts surrounding the alleged crime, such as the nature of the alleged crime, the potential of a continuing danger or threat to the campus community, possible risk of compromising law enforcement efforts, and the privacy of the alleged victim, the ability of the warning to aid in the prevention of similar crimes, and the relationship to Clery Geography.